sentrysoftware/studioX-templates/examples/JSON Output Extraction/readme.md

 <strong>Dynamic Instances - User Account Instances</strong>

-In this monitor, we use dynamic instances to create one MSX instance per CSV line.
+In this monitor, we use dynamic instances to create one Monitoring Studio X instance per CSV line.
 This way, we will be able to separate all of the instances, so that each can be monitored independently.
 By specifying the separators earlier, we can now set our Column Separators as ";".
 Since several set of names could theoretically contain duplicates, we opted to use multiple columns to name each instance.

 <strong>Value Map - Account Locked</strong>